rydmike/flex_color_picker/README.md

 API reference: [customColorSwatchesAndNames](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/customColorSwatchesAndNames.html)

-To use the custom color swatch picker you have to define your own custom `ColorSwatch` colors and pass them to the picker via the `customColorSwatchesAndNames` property.
+To use the custom-color swatch picker, you have to define your own custom `ColorSwatch` colors and pass them to the picker via the `customColorSwatchesAndNames` property.
 By default, there are no custom colors defined.
 If you enabled the `custom` picker and have not provided any custom color swatches, the picker will not be shown despite being enabled, since it has no colors to show.